LEGO Builder Creates Awesomely Giant 40,000+ Piece Airplanes

-BigPlanes is a Lego builder that recreates big planes.
+This LEGO builder recreates big planes.
 Really big planes.
+With thousands of bricks.

 These brick-built scale models are as detailed as you can get and are all made to minifig scale, so they average over 5′ in length/width and contain thousands of pieces.
-These are some of the most massive and iconic civilian planes builds he’s done – he’s also built military planes and 10 foot tall, 30k piece Saturn V.
+These are some of the most massive and iconic civilian planes BigPlanes aka Jack Carleson has done – he’s also built military planes and 10 foot tall, 30k piece Saturn V.